ADHD Test - Do I have ADHD? (ADHD Test Online)

 Time Blindness

-For people with this symptom, time can be a mystery due to a different time processing system in their brain.
-One day, they can spend what feels like a minute or two looking at old photos, only to find three hours have gone by.
-The next, they spend what feels like three or four hours cleaning the house, but when they look at the clock, they see that it’s only been about thirty-five minutes.
-This poor time awareness makes it hard to estimate how long a given task will take.
-It is surprisingly difficult for them to set goals, meet deadlines, and plan for the future
+For some, the concept of time can be elusive due to the unique way their brain processes it.
+One moment, they might spend what feels like a few minutes looking at old photos, only to find that hours have passed.
+Another time, they might spend what feels like hours cleaning, but discover that only a short amount of time has actually passed.
+This poor time awareness makes it difficult to estimate how long tasks will take, set goals, meet deadlines, and plan for the future.

 Emotional Dysregulation